Luke Devotional Commentary

 Luke 22:42

 In the final moments before being handed over to be crucified, the Lord Jesus was found earnestly praying to His Father about His forthcoming betrayal and crucifixion.
-Jesus had called His weary disciples to be earnest in prayer as well - so that they would not fall into temptation.
+Jesus had called His weary disciples to be earnest in prayer so that they would not fall into temptation.
 And as the appointed time for the work of redemption drew ever closer, the Lord Jesus is found on His face beseeching the Father: "If you are willing, remove this cup from read more...

 Luke 22:53